-Taxation and Assessment notices were be mailed during the week of May 9th to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2012.
+Taxation and Assessment notices were mailed on May 8th to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2013.

 By this notice all assessed persons are deemed to have received their taxation and assessment notices under the authority of Section 311 of the Municipal Government Act.
 RSA 2000.

 To avoid penalties, the deadline for payment of taxes is Monday, June 30, 2014.

 Review your property information to make sure the description of your property is accurate.
 This is an important step.
 If you believe information about your property is not correct, arrange a meeting with the County's assessor.
 Discuss any problems that might affect your property's value (for example, a major structural problem such as a cracked foundation).

 Find out if these problems were taken into account when your assessment was prepared.
 The assessor can re-inspect your property and correct the information if necessary.

 Note: It is your responsibility to contact the County office and check your property record to make sure the details are accurate.

 You can also compare your assessment with other assessments of similar properties in your neighborhood.
 Talk with a professional appraiser, assessor, or realtor who can estimate your property's comparative value in the current market.
 Remember that the value shown on your assessment notice is based on the estimated value of your property on July 1st in the previous year.